 When humans get upset stomachs, we can eat saltine crackers and other plain carbs to feel better.
 However, saltine crackers are one of the worst foods you can give a cat with an upset stomach.
 If your cat has an upset stomach, better options can help your cat feel better.
 One food that’s safe for cats to eat is organic canned pumpkin.
 Pumpkin has fiber, which can help stop diarrhea and loose stool.

 If your cat enjoys eating pumpkin, you can mix it into their food.
 Just make sure that you only buy organic 100% pure canned pumpkin.
 Non-organic canned pumpkins can contain preservatives and additives that could potentially make your cat feel sicker.

-It’s normal for cats to throw up once or twice a month.
+It’s not normal for cats to throw up regularly.
 If they’re frequently vomiting, make sure to contact your veterinarian to find the root cause of their upset stomachs.